🔬

 These graphs are intended to give you insights into your application's performance and health, allowing you to oversee and enhance its reliability and performance.
 The presented metrics display application status data and provide valuable information about the errors that have occurred.

-First of all, we’ll consider the management options in the upper part of the panel and then proceed with the descriptions of the graphs.
+First of all, we’ll consider the in the upper part of the panel and then proceed with the .

 Using the top management panel, you are able to: